 - Enter the name of your subdomain and paste the G Suite verification record into the TXT Content and click Add DNS Record.

 - Return to your G Suite setup and click Verify then click Continue.

 Setting Up MX Records For G Suite

 Once your domain is verified, it’s time to direct your email flow.
 This is done by configuring your MX Record to point to the google mail servers.

-- In your 10Web dashboard, go to Hosting Services then to Domains.
+- In your 10Web dashboard, go to Domains then Manage DNS.

 - Click Add Gmail MX Records then click Add Records.